theo-armour/2021/one-page/theo-armour-one-page.md

 I am searching for a mentor, a team to join.

 I want to help projects that survive without me.
+I am 74.

-I am a gifted amateur of tackling complex projects and responding with, mostly successful, demos that are easy-to-embed into existing workflows.
+Nonetheless I am a gifted amateur of tackling complex projects and responding with, mostly successful, demos that are useful and easy-to-embed into existing workflows.

 To view a few examples of my many efforts, please click on the links below: